pavlyukv/Magazine1/README.txt

-E-commerce web server with login\registration form and possibility to choose\buy products from different groups
+Simple "web shop" server with login\registration forms and possibility to choose\order products from different groups

 Used languages, frameworks & technologies with IntelliJ IDEA:
 - JAVA